RY997/Thesis/thesis.typ

 - FR5 Execute exercise plan: The user will be able to execute the plan, which will trigger the LLM to perform the actions described in each component of the plan.
 The plan will be executed in the order in which the components appear in the plan.
 - FR6 Pause and resume exercise plan: The user should be able to pause and resume the execution of the plan at any time, causing Iris to stop or resume at the next possible step.
 - FR7 View plan execution error: If an error occurs while executing the plan, the user should be notified of the error and the plan will be paused.
-- FR8 View changes in Code Editor: The user should be able to view applied changes in Code Editor.
+- FR8 View changes in Code Editor: Users should be able to view the applied changes in the code editor and compare them to what was before the changes.
 - FR9 Clear chat history: The chat window will have a button that allows the user to clear the chat history.
+- FR10 Undo changes: The user will be able to undo Iris' changes to the exercise.

 === Nonfunctional Requirements
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: List and describe all nonfunctional requirements of your system.
-Also mention requirements that you were not able to realize.
-Categorize them using the FURPS+ model described in @bruegge2004object without the category functionality that was already covered with the functional requirements.

-  - NFR1 Category: Short Description.
-  - NFR2 Category: Short Description.
-  - NFR3 Category: Short Description.

-]

 - NFR1 Functionality: The changes made by the LLM to the exercise will be accurate and relevant to the user’s input and the context of the exercise.
 - NFR2 Usability: The chat window will be minimizable and resizeable with a single click or drag respectively.